gleez/cms/modules/gleez/guide/gleez/gleez.introduction.md

 * Wordpress      [(http://wordpress.org)](http://wordpress.org)
 * Zend Framework [(http://framework.zend.com/)](http://framework.zend.com/)

-We've lifted some codes from these applications and felt this is palce for giving credit to them as demanded!
+We've lifted some codes from these applications and felt this is place for giving credit to them as demanded!